Breakthrough-Energy/REISE.jl/docs/usage.rst

                             The path to the julia environment within which to run REISE.jl.
 This is optional and defaults to the default julia environment.
-      -l LINEARIZATION_SEGMENTS, --linearization-segments LINEARIZATION_SEGMENTS
-                            The number of piecewise linear segments used to linearize cost curves.
-This is optional and defaults to one.

 As you can see, it is possible to save the output **.mat** files to a different directory through ``--execute-dir``.
 Also, different solvers can be used (``--solver``).